J. Worth Estes Award, 2014

 This award was established in honor of J. Worth Estes, M.D., in recognition of his many invaluable contributions to the American Association for the History of Medicine and to scholarship in the history of medicine.
 The award is made annually for the best published paper in the history of pharmacology during the previous two years, whether appearing in a journal or a book collection of papers.
 The choice of topic reflects Worth Estes' long tenure as Professor of Pharmacology and Experimental Therapeutics at Boston University and his own scholarship in the history of pharmacology.

 While the committee will be monitoring relevant journals and books where such papers might appear, they welcome nominations of papers that would be eligible for consideration.
 The nomination should consist of a letter citing the work nominated along with a copy of the paper.
-For the current award, candidate papers will be those published in 2011 and 2012.
+For the current award, candidate papers will be those published in 2012 and 2013.
 Papers in languages other than English should be accompanied by a translation or detailed precis.
-Nominations should be directed to the Chair of the Committee, Greg Higby, email@example.com, and must be postmarked or submitted electronically via e-mail (which is the preferred method of submission) no later than 14 January 2013.
+Nominations should be directed to the Chair of the Committee, Scott Podolsky, email@example.com (10 Shattuck Street; Boston, MA 02115) and must be postmarked or submitted electronically via e-mail (which is the preferred method of submission) no later than 15 January 2014.

-The winner will be invited to attend the 2013 meeting of the Association, Thursday, May 16 - Sunday, May 19, 2013, in Atlanta, Georgia, where the award will be conferred.
+The winner will be invited to attend the 2014 meeting of the Association, May 8-11 in Chicago, Illinois, where the award will be conferred.
 Reasonable travel expenses for the winner will be provided.
 As a result of a generous contribution in honor of Worth Estes from a member of the Association, the award will be accompanied by a $500 check.